arvindhhp/PyDB/README.md

 # PyDB
 It is all about, Python and Data Persistance.
-The repo disucsses basics of Python integration with SQL and NoSQL.
+This repo disucsses basics of Python integration with SQL and NoSQL.